 RECOMMENDED: 50 Best Dogs for Children

-While there are pitfalls of bringing a Dalmatian to a home with children, the dog’s kid-friendliness comes down to the dog’s temperament.
-Of course, not all individual dogs will have the same temperament too.
+While there are certainly pitfalls and potential dangers of bringing a Dalmatian to a home with kids, the dog’s kid-friendliness comes down to the dog’s temperament.
+But of course, not all individual dogs will have the same temperament too.

-Even so, there’s a lot you can gather on a Dalmatian’s kid-friendliness from the breed’s overall dog temperament test.
+However, there’s a lot of info you can gather on a Dalmatian’s kid-friendliness from the breed’s overall dog temperament test.
 And according to the American Temperament Test Society, Dalmatians scored a 83.3% passing rate – right around average rate.